GehDoc/vscode-textile-preview/CONTRIBUTING.md

 4. Open the folder in VS Code
 5. Open to the "Run and Debug" Window (Ctrl+Shift+D), and launch Tests or Extension.

+### Commit
+In order to keep the commit log understandable, please look at the commit history, to group files and write commit messages the same way.

 ### Test
 Before submitting Pull Requests, make sure you have :
 * no linting error